adamhstewart/doip-docs/docs/downtime.md

 **Resources:** A character needs access to a well stocked library to conduct research.
 Assuming such access is available, conducting research requires one downtime day and at least 50 gp spent on materials, library costs, and other expenses.

 **Resolution:** The character declares the focus of the research: a specific creature, person, place, or thing.
-After one downtime day, the character rolls Intelligence (Investigation).
+After five downtime days, the character rolls Intelligence (Investigation).
 Additionally the character gains a +1 bonus per 50 gp spent beyond the initial 50 gp, to a maximum of +6, representing the hiring of additional assistants to aid in research.

 After rolling, consult the table below for the results of your research and if you gain any follow-up questions.
 The DM may allow tangential questions if they pop up (for instance if your research reveals a location after the first question you may ask your second question about the location, etc.) but may curate the questions how they wish.